center-key/run-scripts-util/README.md

 ## B) Usage
 ### 1. npm scripts
-Use `run-scripts` in the `"scripts"` section of your **package.json** file and add a parameter naming the key in `runScriptsConfig` holding the array of commands to execute.
+Use `run-scripts` in the `"scripts"` section of your **package.json** file and add a parameter naming the key in `runScriptsConfig` holding the group (array) of commands to execute.

 Example **package.json** scripts:
 ```json